Get E-Book

 }

 That parser rejects "1" and "yes".
-A different app may accept them.
-The point is a single rule, not scattered comparisons.
+Another app may accept them.
+The value is in having one rule, not scattered comparisons.

-Node will not do this for you.
+Node will not do that for you.
 Env-file parsing produced a string.
-Number("") returns 0, so the parser needs to reject blank text before coercion unless blank means something in that application.
-Meaning belongs to the application.
+Number("") returns 0, so reject blank text before converting unless blank has a special meaning in your app.

 if (databaseUrl.protocol !== "postgres:") {